What are the options for Edwardian conservatory designs and how much do Edwardian conservatories cost?

 Glass can be very dangerous when broken, and so there are building regulations covering the use in high risk areas.
 Given that in a lot of conservatories there is floor to ceiling glazing, this is important to get right.
 Not only for compliance, but also to keep your family safe.

-Safety glass must be used in a critical area such as:
+Safety glass must be used in a critical areas such as:

 - Any glazed area within a window below 800mm from floor level